K-Hojo/DevContainer-Next-template/README.md

 6. Clone the remote repository to your local one.

 ### Open your repository in Dev Container environment
-1. Open it with VSCode.
+1. Open the local repository with VSCode.
 2. Install "Dev Containers" plugin to your VSCode if you don't have it yet.
 3. Edit devcontainer.json.
 For example, rename: `"name": "Existing Docker Compose (Extend)"`.
-4. Press F1 key and choose "Dev Container: Reopen in Container".
+4. Press F1 key and choose "Dev Containers: Reopen in Container".
 5. Please wait: starting container...

 ### Create your Next.js app